ekuefler/bazel-gwt/README.md

         <code>List of labels, optional</code>
         <p>
           Files that will be copied directly to the output war, such as static HTML or image resources.
-Not interpretted by the GWT compiler.
+Not interpreted by the GWT compiler.
         </p>
       </td>
     </tr>